Elvira Menéndez (died 921): Biography

-Elvira was the daughter of Hermenegildo Gutiérrez, a Galician noble, count in Tuy and Oporto, who was responsible for the reconquest of Coimbra, and his wife Ermesenda Gatónez.
+Elvira was the daughter of Hermenegildo Gutiérrez, a Galician noble, count in Tuy and Porto, who was responsible for the reconquest of Coimbra, and his wife Ermesenda Gatónez.
 Around 892, Elvira married Infante Ordoño, the son of King Alfonso III of Asturias, who first ruled as King of Galicia and later of León after the death of his brother García I in 914.
 Elvira confirmed numerous charters with her husband, many of these being privileges and donations to Galician nobles and religious establishments, especially to the Cathedral of Santiago de Compostela.

 Elvira died between 20 February and 12 October 921.
 According to the chronicle of Sampiro, when King Ordoño received the news of her death upon his return from a successful campaign against the Moors in Zamora, "...the pain was as great as the joy for his triumph".
 She was buried in the Pantheon of Asturian Kings in the Cathedral of San Salvador in Oviedo.

 Issue

-From her marriage with King Ordoño she had the following children:
+From her marriage to King Ordoño she had the following children: